charlotte-pel/LabelNoiseTS/README.md

 ## Quick use
 #### For Generating data :

-Open and run the notebook: ExampleUseGeneratingData in jupyter notebook.\
+Open and run the Jupyter notebook: `ExampleUseGeneratingData.ipynb`\
 Located at the root of the project folder

 #### For Evaluation :

-Open and run the notebook: ExampleUseEvaluation in jupyter notebook.\
+Open and run the Jupyter notebook: `ExampleUseEvaluation.ipynb`\
 Located at the root of the project folder

 ## Generating data